Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Methodology

-We recruited U.S.-based participants through Prolific\footnote{\href{https://www.prolific.co}{Prolific} is a website for recruiting research study participants.} and compensated them \$2.80 each for a 12-15 minute study.
-Before data collection, we conducted a power analysis in G*Power to determine the required sample size.
-With an estimated effect size of $f = 0.25$, results indicated that 425 participants would be required to achieve 95\% power at an $\alpha = 0.05$.
-We aimed for a slightly larger sample and ultimately recruited $N=450$ participants, evenly distributed across nine conditions (50 per condition).
+We recruited U.S.-based participants through Prolific\footnote{\href{https://www.prolific.com}{Prolific} is a website for recruiting research study participants.} and compensated them \$2.80 each for a 12-15 minute study.
+Based on a power analysis (G*Power, $f = 0.25$, 95\% power, $\alpha = 0.05$), we aimed for $N=450$ participants, evenly distributed across nine conditions (50 per condition).
+After applying exclusion criteria (scenario filter, attention checks, manipulation validation), we retained 450 valid responses from 538 total.
+Post-hoc validation confirmed the validity of the experimental manipulations (see~\cref{app:validation-checks} for detailed exclusion criteria and validation checks).
+Demographic details are provided in~\cref{app:demographics}.

-The recruitment process is rolling and included several criteria to ensure the validity of data collected.
-First, a filter question (see \autoref{survey-design}) screened out participants who selected ``natural'' or irrelevant for the assigned scenario($N=63$).
-Only those who reported being able to relate to their scenario continued to the main study.
-Next, we manually reviewed responses from the main study and excluded participants who failed any of the two attention checks ($N=11$).
-We also conducted a validity check of our experimental manipulations to ensure participants experienced the intended agent conditions and excluded cases where this was not met ($N=14$, see \autoref{sec: data-validation}).
-Throughout, we adjusted the Qualtrics randomizer to maintain an even distribution across conditions and used Prolific’s balanced sample distribution mode to ensure gender balance.
-In total, we collected 538 responses.
-After applying all exclusion criteria ($N=88$), the final valid sample consisted of 450 participants.
-Demographic details for this sample are provided in \autoref{app:demographics-statistics}.